Introduction to mental health

 For many people, recovery is about staying in control of their life, despite experiencing mental health problems.

-- good relationships – it is vital to have support from family and friends
+- good relationships –support from family and friends is vital

-- self-direction – a person in recovery needs to decide their own direction and goals
+- self-direction – you need to decide your own direction and goals

 - financial security

-- responsibility – a person in recovery needs to develop their own self-care skills
+- responsibility – you need to develop your own self-care skills

-Recovery is a unique and individual process and, while there may be common themes and experiences, each person’s recovery will be unique.
+Recovery is an individual process and, while there may be common themes and experiences, each person’s recovery will be unique.

 Recovery colleges